Introduction to the Deploy File plugin

 /SharedDir/MyDir/ when updating or undeploying a deployed application.
 If

-targetPathShared is set to “false”, XL Deploy will delete
+targetPathShared is set to “false”, Deploy will delete

-/SharedDir/MyDir/ exists and XL Deploy will deploy a folder named
+/SharedDir/MyDir/ exists and Deploy will deploy a folder named

 /SharedDir/MyDir/ during the initial deployment.
 Files with the same name will be overwritten.
-XL Deploy will delete
+Deploy will delete

 /SharedDir/MyDir/ during an update or undeployment.